min69u/Reforestation/README.md

-## Just watched a documentary about beavers… It was the best damn program I’ve ever seen.
+## A man got hit in the head with a can of Coke, but he was alright because it was a soft drink.